GeoffroyMorel1992/GeoffroymorelWebsite.github.io/README.md

 # Purpose of Creating My Website

-I have created a website to succinctly present my professional background and my project in data management and financial and operational analyses, specifically in the context of an industrial company, to my prospective employer.
+I have developed a website with the aim of concisely showcasing both my professional background and my project expertise in data management, along with financial and operational analyses.
+This presentation is tailored specifically to resonate with potential employers within the industrial sector.

-## Website Content

-### Home Page
+# Home Page

-The website's home page will include the following elements:

-#### Summary of Professional Background and Degrees
+- Summary of Professional Background and Degrees

-General overview of my professional experiences in the finance field and the degrees I have obtained.

-#### Data Analysis Project
+- Introduction to Data Analyses Project and the goals

-Highlighting the goals of the data analysis project and the expected outcomes.

-#### Prerequisites

-List of skills, knowledge, and qualifications required to collaborate effectively on projects related to data management in the finance department.
+- Prerequisites with a list of skills, knowledge, and qualifications required

-### Project Page
+# Project Page

-The page dedicated to the data analysis project will provide detailed information on the following aspects:

-#### Financial Reports

-Presentation of specific analyses related to financial reports with a GitHub link.
+- Presentation of specific analyses related to financial reports with a GitHub link.

-#### Dashboard and KPI
+- Explanation of the importance of implementing Dashboard and KPI with a GitHub link.

-Explanation of the importance of implementing dashboards with KPIs, along with a GitHub link.
+- dashboards with KPIs, along with a GitHub link.

-#### Budget and Forecast Creation
+- Budget and Forecast Creation

-Explanation of the process and methodologies used to develop budgets and financial forecasts.
+- Explanation of the process and methodologies used to develop budgets and financial forecasts.